 Mérida is not as widely known as Tulum, Playa del Carmen, Cabo San Lucas, Cancun, or Puerta Vallarta so you might be wondering where is Mérida Mexico on the map?
-This article tells you exactly where Mérida is located and all that you need for your next visit.
+This article tells you exactly where Mérida is located and all that you need to know for your next visit.

 This article was updated in January of 2023.

 Mérida is in the Yucatan Peninsula

 Mérida is located in the State of Yucatan, Mexico.
 With a population close to 1,000,000.
 It is the biggest city in the state and also the capital.
 Just 3 hours west of Cancun, you will arrive in Mérida.
 Once you find where is Mérida Mexico on the map, you’ll know more about the specific location and details.

 The Yucatan Peninsula separates the Gulf of Mexico from the Caribbean Sea.
 It also encompasses 3 Mexican states and parts of Belize and Guatemala.
 Out of the 3 states found in the Peninsula, Quintana Roo is probably the most popular.
 Cancun, Tulum and Playa del Carmen are all mega-destinations for thousands of tourists annually.

 Have you heard the nickname – The White City?

 - Most people will tell you it is because of the white limestone buildings.

 - Others will tell you because it’s one of the cleanest cities in Yucatán.

 - Or you may hear it’s due to the amount of all-white clothing people wear.